Brian Kelly (American football coach)

-Brian Keith Kelly (born October 25, 1961) is an American college football coach.
-He served as the head football coach at Grand Valley State University from 1991 to 2003, Central Michigan University from 2004 to 2006, the University of Cincinnati from 2006 to 2009, the University of Notre Dame from 2010 to 2021, and Louisiana State University (LSU) from 2022 to 2025.
+Brian Keith Kelly (born October 25, 1961) is a former American college football coach.
+He served as the head football coach at Grand Valley State University from 1991 to 2003, Central Michigan University from 2004 to 2006, the University of Cincinnati from 2006 to 2009, the University of Notre Dame from 2010 to 2021 and Louisiana State University (LSU) from 2022 to 2025.
 He led the Grand Valley State Lakers to consecutive NCAA Division II Football Championships in 2002 and 2003.
 Kelly's 2012 Notre Dame team reached the 2013 BCS National Championship Game, while his 2018 and 2020 Fighting Irish teams made appearances in the College Football Playoff.

 Early life

 Kelly was born in Everett, Massachusetts and raised in a Catholic Irish-American family in Chelsea, Massachusetts.
 He attended St. John's Preparatory School in Danvers, Massachusetts.
 His father was a Boston politician.
 He was a four-year club football player at Assumption University as a linebacker.
 After graduating from Assumption in 1983 with a bachelor's degree in political science, he served as linebackers coach, defensive coordinator and softball coach from 1983 to 1986.